sergeij/digitalocean-demo/README.md

 ## Notes

 - Terraform state is stored locally.
-For production use use S3.
 - You can manage multiple clusters by creating separate group variables under the inventory/ directory.

 ## Hubble